microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/webauthnauthenticatorattestationresponse.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents data returned from a WebAuthn authenticator after it creates a new public key credential.
-For more information, see [https://www.w3.org/TR/WebAuthn-2/#iface-authenticatorattestationresponse](https://www.w3.org/TR/WebAuthn-2/#iface-authenticatorattestationresponse).
+For more information, see [Information About Public Key Credential](https://www.w3.org/TR/WebAuthn-2/#iface-authenticatorattestationresponse).

 ## Properties
 |Property|Type|Description|